Paul Chelimo: 2017 World Championships

 Now an American star, he won the National Championships by seven seconds in record time.
 At the World Championships, it was a set of familiar faces on the last lap.
 This time though, Edris and his teammate Yomif Kejelcha got the jump on Farah and Chelimo going in to the final lap and Chelimo was running virtually even with Farah.
 In their pursuit of eventual winner Edris, both had to weave around Kejelcha then sprint for the line.
 In his last championship track race, Farah again beat Chelimo across the line, but this time it was much closer, barely a half meter separating the two, Chelimo getting bronze.

-2018 USA Indoor Track and Field Championships
+2018 USA Championships and London Diamond League

 Chelimo participated in the 3000m of the 2018 USA Indoor Track and Field Championships held in Albuquerque, New Mexico.
 He won the race with a time of 7:57.88, thereby qualifying for the 2018 World Championships.
 In the heats of the World Indoor Championships, he was one of many victims of a spate of disqualifications at that meet.
 After appeal, he did not get to run in the final.
+In June, Chelimo won his second outdoor U.S. title in the 5000m at the 2018 USA Outdoor Track and Field Championships, and, later that summer, won the London Diamond League also at the 5000m distance.

+2021 Tokyo Olympics 5000 m Bronze

+Chelimo won his third U.S. outdoor title in the 5000m in a dramatic three-man sprint finish where he controversially drifted to lane four to prevent his competitors from overtaking him.
+In another notable finish, Chelimo narrowly out-leaned Nicholas Kimeli for the bronze medal in the Tokyo 2020 Olympic 5000m.
+Chelimo dedicated the performance to his brother, who suddenly died earlier in the year.

+2023 World Championships

+After his success in 2021 and relatively poor season in 2022, where he finished only 11th in the U.S. Championships 5000m, Chelimo once again qualified for the World Championships with his second-place finish in the U.S. Championships.
+He also competed in the 10,000m and placed fifth.
+At the 2023 World Athletics Championships in Budapest, Chelimo placed 15th in the 5000m.

+2024 Olympic Cycle

+Chelimo competed in his first marathon at the 2024 U.S. Olympic Marathon Trials in hopes of qualifying for his third Olympics.
+He dropped out mid-way through the race.
+In June, Chelimo took his second attempt at qualifying for the Olympics, this time in the 10,000m.
+He placed tenth.
+In his third and final attempt at Olympic qualification, Chelimo placed twelfth in his heat of the 5,000m and failed to advance to the final.